PeterChauYEG/maps/README.md

 Lets rate limit to 5 mins for now.
 We can adjust this for better responsiveness later.

 An API key is required for every request.
-I'll set it as environmental variable (API_KEY)
+I'll set it as environmental variable (TRANS_LINK_API_KEY)

 The data comes in XML or JSON.
 I like JSON so lets make sure to request that format.
 This can be done by giving a header of content-type or accept as 'application/JSON'